Not a Bad Thing: Release and promotion

-Composition and lyrical interpretation

-"Not a Bad Thing" is a mid-tempo pop ballad, with a running duration of 11 minutes and 28 seconds; the album version has an included hidden track entitled "Pair of Wings".
-Critics noted the song's resemblance to songs by former boy band NSYNC, which Timberlake had previously been a member of. and the song's focus on the theme of love.
-PopMatters Brice Ezell saw "Not a Bad Thing" to share the same characteristics as NSYNC's 1999 "(God Must Have Spent) A Little More Time on You", using the same "emotional earnestness" which made the latter song the "heart-melter" it was during its release.
-Mikael Wood of Los Angeles Times described the song as a "dewy, blue-eyed soul number" that was realized when Timberlake was discovering the "emotional possibilities of his singing" during his time with the boy band.
-Holly Gleason of Paste interpreted the lyrics as endorsing love, with the song contrasting the previous tracks on The 20/20 Experience – 2 of 2, celebrating the "happily ever after trope for all its worth".

-Critical response
+Reception and commercial performance

 "Not a Bad Thing" received general acclaim from critics.
-Jeremy Thomas of 411mania.com selected "Not a Bad Thing" as one of the stand-out tracks from The 20/20 Experience – 2 of 2, using it as an example of a song from the album that "has a gentle side that can be appreciated," noting it as a "lovely close" to the album.
-Similarly selecting the track as a stand-out, Chris Bosman of Consequence of Sound saw the song serving as the "pitch perfect" nostalgic track, pointing out its 'NSYNC influence.
-As well as depicting the latter influence, Melinda Newman of HitFix awarded the track an A grade, labeling it as a "lovely, lilting straight-up pop tune."
-David Meller of musicOMH described the track as "arduous" due to its length and it having "any sort of edginess or intrigue."
+Jeremy Thomas of 411Mania selected it as one of the stand-out tracks from The 20/20 Experience – 2 of 2, using it as an example of a song from the album that "has a gentle side that can be appreciated," noting it as a "lovely close" to the album.
+Similarly, selecting it as a stand-out, Chris Bosman of Consequence saw it serving as the "pitch perfect" nostalgic track, pointing out its 'NSYNC influence.
+As well as depicting the latter influence, Melinda Newman of HitFix awarded it an A grade, labeling it as a "lovely, lilting straight-up pop tune."
+David Meller of MusicOMH described it as "arduous" due to its length and it having "any sort of edginess or intrigue."
 Along with several other songs within The 20/20 Experience – 2 of 2, Dave Hanratty of Drowned in Sound dismissed "Not a Bad Thing", writing that it contains "sun-kissed and forced smiles."